waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Location:** (8, 1).
 Top-right corner of gym.
 - **Plan:** Traverse Row 1 to the left (West) to reach the top-left corner.
 Explore unseen area (Cols 0-3) and find a path down to Janine at (1, 10).
 - **Potential Obstacles:** Invisible walls in the top corridor.
 - Battle Update: Muscle (Lv 81) defeated Weezing #2.
-Next up: Ariados.
-Staying with Muscle.
+Facing Ariados.
+Using Thunderpunch.